Zero Trust Networks

 The total clock hours for the Zero Trust Networks training course is 1 hour, 17 minutes.
 Upon completion of the course, students will earn 2 CEU/CPE and will receive a Certificate of Completion.

-There are no prerequisites that are set in stone for the Zero Trust Networks course.
+What Are the Prerequisites for the Zero Trust Networks Course?There are no prerequisites that are set in stone for the Zero Trust Networks course.
 However, it is recommended that students have a basic understanding of perimeter firewalls, traditional network security architecture, and network zones (including the open Internet, a DMZ, a trusted zone and a privileged zone).
 Some knowledge of virtual private networks (VPN) and some understanding of public key infrastructure would be helpful throughout the course.

-The zero trust model is an approach to network security that is stronger than traditional approaches in protecting an organization’s important resources.
+Why is the Zero Trust Model Important?The zero trust model is an approach to network security that is stronger than traditional approaches in protecting an organization’s important resources.
 The traditional methodology for network security is sometimes known as the castle-and-moat model.
 It’s defined as making it difficult to gain access to a network from the outside, but once inside, users are trusted automatically.
 This approach can be challenging to manage when an organization’s data is distributed across multiple locations, applications, and cloud services.

 The zero trust model, on the other hand, acknowledges that focusing only on perimeter security is not the most effective way to protect an organization’s resources.
 Many data breaches happen when hackers have successfully bypassed an organization’s firewall and then receive authentication into internal systems.
 The zero trust approach is the more powerful approach to network security.